mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 When you are satisfied with your merge just press the _Confirm Merge_ button.

 :::caution
-Once the merge is confirmed, the content from the editor on the _right_ is taken as correct configuration and injected into your local configuration.
+Once the merge is confirmed, the content from the editor on the _right_ is taken as the correct configuration and injected into your local configuration.

 Please note that **you will have to approve all the changes coming from the remote configuration**, otherwise you may lose some changes.
 :::